 - Residential buildings

 Austin presently continues to develop rapidly with a steady rise in population.
 Austin is a city bursting with young people.
-It has a strong economy, a reputation of liberal politics, and alternative culture in Middle America.
+It has a strong economy, a reputation for liberal politics, and alternative culture in Middle America.
 Austin has a relatively low housing cost compared to the coastal regions of America.
 With a population of about 800,000 in 2010, Austin remains the third fastest-growing city in the nation.